bezhermoso/ZfViewBundle/Resources/docs/view-helpers.md

 ```

 Note the `alias` attribute.
-This is required.
 In the above example, you can invoke your view helper via this call:

 ```php
     echo $this->mailTo("me@mydomain.com", array('subject' => 'Hello!'));
 ```

+The `alias` attribute can be omitted.
+In such cases, the alias is derived from the class name, i.e., `FooBundle\ViewHelper\GravatarPic` will be aliased with `gravatarPic`.

 If the `__invoke` method is defined in your view helper, arguments are passed to it as-is.
 Otherwise, the view helper instance is returned instead.